KalyaniGunnam/backend-learnings/notes/07-features-technologies-in-java.md

 # What Are The Different Technologies Available In Java

-There are three technologies available in Java.They are,
+There are three technologies available in Java.
+They are,
 - **Java SE(Standard Edition)** for designing standalone applications.
 - **Java EE(Enterprise Edition)** for designing web applications.
 - **Java ME(Micro Edition)** for designing mobile applications.